MONSTER OF THE WEEK: The Undersea Hominid Ragon (Duh)

 This episode is primarily a comedy of small moments, but it does have a core idea that seems very prescient (for the time) sci-fi: a bullet train that goes from Tokyo to North Kyushu (quite a fair distance, as far I can tell) in fifteen minutes, the absolute extreme in “modern” travel.
 However, the fact that the train exists is not really the focus of the episode – it’s there for, among other things, an interesting setting that provides opportunities for plenty of elaborate miniature sets, and some comedy based on the confidence of the overseers (one of whom addresses the audience directly to explain how something works, something that is only not jarring in a comedic episode like this) – but the timeframe provides an interesting structure for the plot, as all of the events happen within those fifteen minutes.
 The episode never really feels like its running in real time, but knowing just how short of span it takes place over does add to the sense of chaos (I’d say tension but, I mean, this is a comedy episode) – if nothing else, it’s a neat exercise in plot structuring.

-The monster becomes part of the story in a pretty perfunctory fashion (although, logically, it makes sense that they would try to send something valuable on such a fast delivery system), mainly being Ultra Q is the monster show.
-Its behaviour fits into the comedic nature of the episode, as it is mostly non-threatening and only causes problems because it is completely confused.
-By the time you get to the end of the episode, though, it change a bit – things become a bit dire, with the life of the requisite moppet at stake (people pray to God!), and the whole thing ends with a massive explosion and the adults realizing that they could have saved the child’s life if they only…if it this episode didn’t end on a such a silly, whimsical note (similar to how they ended the last comedy episode, “Grow Up!
+The monster becomes part of the story in a pretty perfunctory fashion (although, logically, it makes sense that they would try to send something valuable on such a fast delivery system), and let’s be honest, is there because Ultra Q is the monster show.
+Its behaviour fits into the comedic nature of the episode, though, as it is mostly non-threatening and only causes problems because it is completely confused.
+By the time you get to the end of the episode, though, it change a bit – things become a bit dire, with the life of the requisite moppet at stake (people pray to God!), and the whole thing ends with a massive explosion and the adults realizing that they could have saved the child’s life if they only…if this episode didn’t end on a such a silly, whimsical note (similar to how they ended the last comedy episode, “Grow Up!
 Little Turtle”), this would be some major tonal whiplash.
 But hey, the monster ends up redeeming itself, at least.